microsoftgraph/microsoft-graph-docs-contrib/concepts/custom-security-attributes-examples.md

 ## List custom security attribute assignments

-### Example 1: List a single-valued custom security attribute assigned to a user
+### Example 1: Get the custom security attributes assigned to a user

 The following example shows how to list a custom security attribute assignment assigned to the user.